erwinkramer/running-a-container-securely-in-azure/README.md

 This case rules out additional tools like Application Gateways or any other ingress controllers outside of the resource, as that would not make it a fair comparison.
 We can also rule out Azure Kubernetes Service (AKS), as it is simply a managed Kubernetes service, which is short for: you get a whole cluster of VMs.

-We're adding Azure Container Instances to the comparison instead as it is suitable of running a single container image.
+We're adding Azure Container Instances to the comparison, as it is suitable for running a single container image.

 ## Secure traffic considerations